 This feature might not seem very substantial, but a small storage space in your AR-10 stock can come in handy during some situations.

 You can use them to store an extra pack of batteries, so you have a backup when you forget your scope or flashlight batteries at home.
 An adjustable stock seems to be a good option here.

-These are recommendations for the best AR-10 stock for the AR-10:
+These are our recommendations for the best stocks for the AR-10:

 Reviews of the Best AR-10 Stock

 Now that we’ve outlined what makes a top option for your new AR-10 stock, let’s switch gears and take a look at the products we’ve chose.

 For each model, we’ll be taking a look at its main features, then diving into some pros and cons.
 We want you to be fully aware of what you’re getting.
 We did our homework so you don’t have to worry.

 The Luth Modular stock is a modular/adjustable rifle stock made from fiberglass material.
 It offers strength to the design, keeping it lightweight at the same time.

 The stock easily fits onto A1/A2 buffer tubes, especially for your AR-10.
 The stock is ambidextrous, where the cheek rest can be changed to suit right or left handed shooters.